SitecorePowerShell/Console/Documentation/Markdown/Stop-SearchIndex.md

 ### -Name&nbsp; &lt;String&gt;

-The name of the domai
+The name of the index to stop.

 <table>
     <thead></thead>